evkx/evkx.github.io/content/models/mg/zs/ZS_EV_Long_Range/_index.md

 ---
 title: MG ZS EV Long Range
 linktitle: "ZS EV Long Range"
 description: "MG ZS EV Long Range is an all-electric SUV with a WLTP range of up to 440 km (274 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true